ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/a-f/container.rst

 that the model may want to maintain in order to interpret future messages.
 Containers have state information that the model needs.

+For more information:

+-
+- Use the :ref:`JdbcDataCollector.sh<jdbcdatacollector-command-ref>` command
+  to extract data from an external relational database into a local file that can then be loaded into a container.